MelvilQ/gtdflow/README.md

 Installation
 -------
+1. Clone this repo.
 1. Set up a Python 3 environment with Flask, SSLify, and MySQLdb.
-2. Set up a MySQL database and apply [the schema](db/schema.sql).
-Copy [the config template](/config.py.template) using values that fit for your setup.
+1. Set up a MySQL database and apply [the schema](db/schema.sql).
+1. Copy [the config template](/config.py.template), name it `config.py` and set values that fit for your setup.
-3. Start the app using the [start script](start) (run `./start` in the command line).
+1. Start the app using the [start script](start) (run `./start` in the command line).

 I recommend [PythonAnywhere](https://www.pythonanywhere.com/) to run Python web apps in the cloud, they have a free plan allowing you to run one app under a subdomain with free SSL and a limited MySQL database.

+Once the Flask app is running, you can access it with a browser like a normal web page, or install it on your homescreen.

 API
 -------